-Traffic Sources: This report highlights from where in the web users have come to your site, whether they typed in the URL themselves or found your site from the search engine results page (SERP), etc. This is a useful way of tracking where your audience has mostly come from and obtaining insights to focus on the platforms that are generating traffic for you.
+Traffic Sources: This report highlights from where the web users have come to your site, whether they typed in the URL themselves or found your site from the search engine results page (SERP), etc. This is a useful way of tracking where your audience has mostly come from and obtaining insights to focus on the platforms that are generating traffic for you.

-Content: This report shows which page on your website users are landing on and having the most dwell-time (time spent on a particular page).
+Content: This report shows which page on your website users are landing on and having the most dwell time (time spent on a particular page).
 The report shows you the page title, the URL of the page, and also the percentage of active users on the page.
-This report sheds light on what kind of content pieces are more popular on your website with the users, and you can maximize on that accordingly.
+This report sheds light on what kind of content pieces are more popular on your website with the users, and you can maximize that accordingly.

 Events: You can set any action by users as an event to track whether your users have signed up to receive emails from you, downloaded content from your page, clicked on an ad, etc. It is purely customizable, and you can also filter data according to specific categories.

 Conversions: At the end of the day, for a business, it all comes down to meeting your marketing goals and checking whether users are going for it.
-This report will help you track user conversions in real time and understand which of the goals and strategies are churning out better results.
+This report will help you track user conversions in real-time and understand which of the goals and strategies are churning out better results.

 A Guide to Google Analytics Audience Reports

 Google Analytics Audience reports give an overview of the user activity and data based on set parameters for a specific property.
-If you want to learn about the number of users and their activities on your website for a particular period in time, this report will be your go-to report.
+If you want to learn about the number of users and their activities on your website for a particular period of time, this report will be your go-to report.
 Your segmented audience reports will be generated here.
 It is quite helpful in measuring audience interests.